yxlin/yxlin.github.io/_docs/basics/simulation.md

 ## British tea example

+This section shows how we may test an hypothetical question directly via a simulation.
 Quoted from Maxwell and Delaney (p.
 37, 2004)

 >"A lady declares that by tasting a cup of tea made with milk, she can
 > discriminate whether the milk or the tea infusion was first added to the cup.
 > We will consider the problem of designing an experiment by means of which this
 > assertion can be tested.
 (Fisher, 1935/1971, p.
 11)"

+This is essential a binominal decision making.
+That is, the decision maker ("the lady") in question will be presented one cup of tea after another and then her task is to decide if the cup is made by milk or tea is added first.

 This following function, _British.tea_ implements a process model to describe the above "British tea example".
-That is, it conducts a simulation experiment of presenting 8 (i.e., n) cups of tea to a participant.
-The task is to decide one cup after another if a cup of tea is made by adding tea or milk first.
+That is, it conducts a simulation experiment of presenting 8 (i.e., _n_) cups of tea to a participant.
+The _n_ equals 8 is decided arbitrarily here.

 One additional information (i.e., assumption) is that the participant is told half of the cups are milk first and tea and vice versa.
 So when simulating the chance only scenario, we need also to take this into consideration.
 That is, after making a decision for a cup (either MT or TM), the (chance) probability state should adjust accordingly.

 ```
+##' British tea example
+##'
+##' The function runs a simulation study to test the British tea example
+##'
+##' @param the number of observation (cups of tea)
+##' @param correct correct sequence: First four cups are tea and milk
+##  (TM = 1), the next four cups are milk and then tea (MT = 0).
+##' @param verbose print more information
+##'
+##' @export
 British.tea <- function(n = 8, correct = c(1,1,1,1, 0,0,0,0),
                         verbose = TRUE) {
-    ## obs, default number of observation is 8 (cups of tea)
-    ## correct, define a default correct sequence: First four cups are tea and
-    ## milk.
-The next four cups are milk and then tea.

     MT <- n/2 ## 0 indicates milk and then tea (MT)
     TM <- n/2 ## 1 indicates tea and then milk (TM)

     ## Create three containers
-    ## 1. a "n x 2" matrix to store the evolution of chance probabilities
+    ## 1. x0 is a "n x 2" matrix to store the evolution of chance probabilities
-    ## 2. n-element numeric vector
+    ## 2. res is a n-element numeric vector
-    ## 3. a n logical vector; default value is FALSE
+    ## 3. acc is a n logical vector; default value is FALSE
     x0 <- matrix(numeric(n*2), ncol = 2)
     res <- numeric(n)
     acc <- rep(FALSE, n)